microsoft/azure-app-service-plugin/README.md

 2. Scroll to the "Add post-build action" drop down.
 3. Select "Azure WebApp Configuration"
 4. Enter the subscription ID, Client ID, Client Secret and the OAuth 2.0 Token Endpoint in the Azure Profile Configuration section.
-5. Enter the Resource Group Name, Location, Hosting Plan Name, Web App Name, Sku Name, Sku Capacity, War File Path in the Azure WebApp Configuration section.
+5. Enter the Resource Group Name, Location, Hosting Plan Name, Web App Name, Sku Name, Sku Capacity, War File Path in the WebApp Configuration section.
 7. Save Job and click on Build now.
 8. Jenkins will create an Azure WebApp and deploy the War file to the WebApp if it doesn't exist.
 Otherwise, the War file will be deployed to the existing WebApp.
 9. Logs are available in the builds console logs.